-They need to be removed each day for cleaning (more on that in a minute), which means that you’ll be handling your teeth on a regular basis.
+They need to be removed each day for cleaning (more on that in a minute), which means that you’ll be handling your teeth regularly.
 Each time you remove them, you risk dropping them on the ground – and if you’re not careful, those porcelain or acrylic teeth can chip or shatter.
-Do your best to always handle your dentures carefully.
+Do your best always to handle your dentures carefully.

 Clean Your Dentures Daily

 Your dentures function just like regular teeth.
 Each day, they are exposed to food particles, bacteria, and a whole lot more.
 And just like your natural teeth, they need regular brushing to stay nice and clean.

 You must brush your dentures (both the teeth and the gums) twice each day.
 This will cleanse them of food pieces, thereby keeping them looking their best.
 However, it also clears away bacteria that could lead to gum disease down the road.
 Remember: they ARE your teeth – so treat them accordingly!

 Use the Right Tools

 While brushing your teeth is important, it’s also essential that you do it the right way.
 When it comes to taking care of your dentures, the right tools make all the difference.
 Make sure to use a soft-bristled toothbrush for your twice-daily cleanings; this will scrub away stains and bacteria without damaging them.

 Additionally, it’s important to rinse your dentures after every meal.
 This will wash away any leftover food and guarantee that no bacteria are left sitting in your mouth.
 Just make sure to use a special cleaner designed for denture care (your dentist can recommend one) each time you rinse; using dish soap or plain water may not provide you with adequate care.

 Keep Dentures Moist